DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 ### SETUP

 1. Select a tabletop rpg adventure module that uses math.
-Visit the scoreboard on TechnicalGrimoire.com for recommendations.
+Check out the [High Scores](#high-scores) for suggestions.
 2. Gather four of each die size: <span class="d4">d4</span>, <span class="d6">d6</span>, <span class="d8">d8</span>, <span class="d10">d10</span>, <span class="d12">d12</span>, <span class="d20">d20</span>.
 (Or use the <a target="_blank" href="/overpowered-app">Dice App</a>)
 3. Roll a <span class="d4">d4</span> and a <span class="d20">d20</span>.
 Put these in your first column.
 4. Roll a <span class="d6">d6</span> and a <span class="d12">d12</span>.
 Put these in your second column.